What is Digital Art?

 A) Laptop/Desktop + Drawing tablet/Display screen and stylus

-B) Ipad + Apple Pen*
+B) iPad + Apple Pen*

 You do not need to get the most expensive tablet right off the bat.
 There are cheaper options and brands available that works just as well.
 Here are some things that you should take note of when getting the tools: